The Fourth Catalog of Active Galactic Nuclei Detected by the Fermi Large Area Telescope: Properties of the 4LAC Clean Sample Sources

 \subsection{Variability}

-Variability, which is a key property of blazars, is known to depend on the considered energy band.
+Variability is a key property of blazars and is known to depend on the energy band considered \citep[e.g., ][]{Alek15}.
 This feature can be naturally explained as emitting electrons (assuming a leptonic scenario) of different energies and thus different acceleration/cooling times contribute preferentially to the distinct bands.
-In addition to intrinsic variablity, the 4FGL variability index is also strongly dependent on the overall significance of the source detection.
-Using yearly light curves instead of montly light curves as done in previous LAT catalogs enables the variability of fainter sources to be established.
-We recall that source is defined as variable if its variability index is greater than 18.5.
+The assessment of variability in 4FGL does not only depend on intrinsic variability but also on the overall significance of the source detection.
+Two different values of the variability index\footnote{The variability index is defined as twice the sum of the log(Likelihood) difference between the flux fitted in each time interval and the average flux over the full catalog interval.} are provided in 4FGL, derived from the sets of 1-year and 2-month light curves.
+The 1-year light curves allow the variability of fainter sources to be established compared to the monthly light curves used in early FGL catalogs.
+Since the variability indices are distributed as $\chi^2$ functions with $N_{dof}$ degrees of freedom, a source is defined as variable if at least one of the variability indices is greater than the 99\% confidence limit of 18.48 and 72.44 for the 1-year ($N_{dof}$=7) and 2-month ($N_{dof}$=47) light curves, respectively.

-Figure \ref{fig:TS_var} displays the TS distributions of variable sources compared to that of the whole set.
-All bright blazars are found to be variable, while faint ones are not due to the effect outlined above.
-The fraction of variable sources goes down from 79\% (472/598) for FSRQs to 35\% for BL~Lacs (360/1018).
-A monotonic trend is observed for the BL~Lac subclasses, with fractions of 48\% (142/296), 35\% (96/274) and 33\% (85/256) for LSPs, ISPs, and HSPs respectively.
-This fraction is only 24\% (234/972) for BCUs.
+Figure \ref{fig:TS_var} displays the TS distributions of variable sources compared to those of the whole sets of FSRQs and BL~Lacs.
+All bright blazars are found to be variable.
+The fraction of variable sources goes down from 79\% (464/591) for FSRQs to 35\% for BL~Lacs (362/1027).
+A monotonic trend is observed for the BL~Lac subclasses, with fractions of 49\% (140/288), 36\% (98/270) and 31\% (98/316) for LSPs, ISPs, and HSPs, respectively.
+Only 17\% (157/941) of the BCUs show variability, as expected from the fact that these sources tend to be fainter (\S 5.1).
 The median fractional variability amplitude is 0.63 for FSRQs and 0.27 for BL~Lacs.
+More extended studies about variability of the LAT-detected blazars can be found in the 3LAC paper.

-Among the radio galaxies, IC~310, NGC~1275, 3C~120, NCG~1218, 3C~111, NGC~2892, IC~4516 and GCG~050-083 are found to be variable.
-All NLSy1 show significant variability except for IERS B1303+515, B3 1441+476, TXS 2116-077.
-Three out of five CSS sources are variable (3C 138 , 3C 309.1, 3C 380) as well as is one ssrq (3C 207).
-The seven variable sources of the agn class are: PMN J1118-0413, PKS 1128-047, PMN J1310-5552, UGC 11041, and 7C 1822+6816.
+Among the radio galaxies, IC~310, NGC~1275, 3C~120, NCG~1218, 3C~111, NGC~2892, and IC~4516 are found to be variable, hinting at a blazar-like behavior for these sources.
+All NLSy1s show significant variability except for IERS B1303+515, B3~1441+476, TXS~2116$-$077.
+Three out of five CSS sources are variable (3C~138, 3C~309.1, 3C~380) as well as one SSRQ (3C~207).
+The three variable sources of the AGN class are: PKS~0521$-$36, PMN J1118$-$0413, and CGCG 050$-$083.